Note: Click on text highlighted in light blue to launch the document or photograph in a separate window.

 In April 1911 William was working as a farm labourer, aged 16, with his grandfather at a farm in Seamer near Scarborough.

 William enlisted in the Yorkshire Regiment, possibly the 4th Battalion as that is stated after his name on the war memorial at Ingleby Cross.
 However, the 5th Battalion recruited around Scarborough, and it is possible that he joined them first.
 His service number was 5816, indicating that he joined pre-war.
+Later his service number was changed to 201837.

 Two photographs exist of Private William H Stockdale taken during training camps[6a][6b].